-Lake-Cook Audubon is a Chapter of the Illinois Audubon Society.
+Lake-Cook Audubon is the oldest Chapter of the Illinois Audubon Society.
 Locally, we conduct bird field trips in Lake & Cook County and Northeast Illinois enjoying the incredible resources of our Forest Preserves and Illinois State Parks as well as occasional access to private property and permit-only access to environmentally sensitive public lands.
 Lake County, Illinois is located within the migratory flyway and offers habitat ranging from the shores of Lake Michigan, scores of inland lakes, forests, tall grass savannas, bogs and wetlands.
-Northeast Illinois is an important waystop for many migrating species.
+Northeast Illinois is an important stop over for many migrating species.

 Lake-Cook Audubon also produces a series of free educational and informational programs addressing relevant topics and often coordinated with our field trips.
 These programs are usually held at the Heller Nature Center in Highland Park and are generally scheduled for the third Tuesday of each month during our program year.